-Chin surgery patients have concern about external skin scar.
-Even in the first week after plastic surgery, the chin stitches haven’t drawn attention.
+Chin surgery patients may have concerns about an external skin scar.
+Chin implant patients have a small incision hidden under the chin.
+The external chin stitches are visibly negligible even in the first week of healing, leaving very little evidence of a scar later in recovery.
 Read about our 4 Reasons for chin surgery from the outside.

 Downtime after Plastic Surgery

 Patients are advised to limit heavy activity after surgery.
 Strenuous activities or exercise increase the risk of bleeding, swelling, and bruising.
-Light activities, ex. walking, may be performed soon after anesthesia.
+Light activities such as walking may be performed soon after anesthesia.
 Heavy activity, such as aerobics, yoga, cycling, running, heavy lifting, or similar vigorous activities may be allowed after one to two weeks from surgery.
 Contact sports are generally allowed after 6 weeks from surgery

 The decision for plastic surgery is mutually determined by patient and surgeon based on many factors, including patient preference.
 Ideal candidates for cosmetic surgery include healthy individuals who have realistic goals.
 Take the first step and contact the office to determine if you’re a possible candidate for surgery or other aesthetic procedures to improve your appearance.

 Read more methods to improve your recovery after plastic surgery in our blog and website: